pyscajor/WreckAndRescueAtGunwalloe/more-wreck-related-remains-gunwalloe.md

 Sources of information used, which also give further details;

-* Camidge, K, forthcoming.
-Low Lee, Penzance.
+* Camidge, K, forthcoming. *Low Lee, Penzance*.
 CISMAS: Penzance
 * Catalogue/display text: Museum of Cornish Life, Helston; Royal Cornwall Museum, Truro
-* Cummings, AH, 1875.
-Churches and Antiquities of Cury and Gunwalloe.
+* Cummings, AH, 1875. *Churches and Antiquities of Cury and Gunwalloe*.
 W Lake: Truro
-* Felce, R, 2022.
-Dodging about in the Mullion Roads.
+* Felce, R, 2022. *Dodging about in the Mullion Roads*.
 Robert Felce: Mullion
-* Kowaleski, M, (ed) 2001.
-The Havener’s Accounts of the Earldom and Duchy of Cornwall, 1287-1356.
+* Kowaleski, M, (ed) 2001. *The Havener’s Accounts of the Earldom and Duchy of Cornwall, 1287-1356*.
 New Series, 44.
 Devon and Cornwall Record Society: Exeter
-* Wood, I, 2015.
-Gunwalloe Through The Ages: Middle Bronze Age to the 12th century AD Lizard Peninsula, Cornwall.
+* Wood, I, 2015. *Gunwalloe Through The Ages: Middle Bronze Age to the 12th century AD Lizard Peninsula, Cornwall*.
 National Trust Penrose Estate: Helston